-Year-to-date, cash of \$27.5 million was provided by operating activities, an increase of \$6.5 million.
-This was largely due to less cash used in the ordinary course of business for working capital items in fiscal year 2017.
+Year-to-date, cash of \$53.8 million was provided by operating activities, an increase of \$15.2 million.
+This was largely due to changes in the ordinary course of business for working capital items.
+A non-cash inventory write-down of \$6.4 million in the third quarter of fiscal 2017 included in working capital items, is offset by a non-cash charge to pre-tax income for the same amount.
 The change in other operating activities was primarily due to gains and losses on disposal of property, plant and equipment.
 These changes in cash provided by operating activities were partially offset by a decrease in net income.
-Working capital items consist of current assets (accounts receivable, inventories, prepaid and other current assets) less current liabilities (customer deposits, payables, and accrued expenses and other current liabilities).
+Working capital items consist of current assets (accounts receivable, inventories, prepaid and other current liabilities).